Skin lesion of blastomycosis

 This infection is treated with antifungal drugs such as amphotericin B, itraconazole, ketoconazole, or fluconazole.
 Either oral or intravenous (directly in the vein) drugs are used, depending on the form and stage of the disease.

-What happens depends on the form of blastomycosis and the individual's immune system.
-In immunosuppressed individuals, long-term treatment may be required to prevent symptoms from coming back.
+What happens depends on the form of blastomycosis and the person's immune system.
+People with a suppressed immune system may need long-term treatment to prevent symptoms from coming back.

 - Abscesses (pockets of pus)

-- Additional (secondary) skin infection caused by bacteria
+- Another (secondary) skin infection caused by bacteria

-- Complications related to medications (for instance, amphotericin B can have severely unpleasant side effects)
+- Complications related to medicines (for instance, amphotericin B can have severe side effects)

 - Spontaneously draining nodules